 Sharing is caring!

-Because I teach and preach the art of bone broth, I get asked many questions with regards to both the process of making it and the act of drinking it.
+Because I teach and preach the art of bone broth for gut health, I get asked many questions with regards to both the process of making it and the act of drinking it.

 Today I want to focus on the act of drinking it.

-In fact, I know that to be true first-hand as I was technically participating in this sort of fast long before it was ever a thing.
+In fact, I know that to be true first-hand as I was technically participating in this sort of bone broth diet fast long before it was ever a thing.

 What is a Bone Broth Fast?

-A bone broth fast is exactly as it sounds; fasting, and not eating anything except for bone broths for a period of time.
+A bone broth fast is exactly as it sounds; fasting, and not eating anything except for bone broths for an extended period of time.

 The bone broth fast is usually done for 3-4 days and most do it for calculated reasons.